Targeted Cross-Validation

 - relative Lift value

-Nodes frequency array indicates how often a node appears in any network built upon a fold (no matter it is directly connected to the target node or not).
+The node frequency array indicates how often a node appears in any network built from a fold (whether or not it is directly connected to the target node).

-The tabs contain the targeted performance result of each network learnt on the folds:
+The tabs contain the targeted performance results of each network learned on the folds:

-The details about the panel contents can be found in the targeted performance targeted performance report section.
+The details about the panel contents can be found in the targeted performance report section.

 Global Analysis Report

-Once all the networks are learnt, the following report is generated:
+Once all the networks are learned, the following report is generated:

-The report is built on the same template as the global targeted evaluation report, save that it summar- izes all values for each index and each matrix calculated for each fold.
+The report is built on the same template as the Global Targeted Evaluation Report, except that it summarizes all values for each index and each matrix calculated for each fold.

-The rest of the report contains the nodes frequencies.
+The rest of the report contains the node frequencies.

-The last part of the report contains structural comparison of reference network with the generated net- works :
+The last part of the report contains a structural comparison of the reference network with the generated networks:

-Its contents are the same as arcs confidence analysis.
+Its contents are the same as the Arc Confidence analysis.

-This report can be saved in a HTML-format file and can also be printed.
+This report can be saved as an HTML-formatted file and can also be printed.
 Two other options exist: displaying graphs and extracting the network.

 Graphs

-The Graphs button from the report allows displaying the graphical structure comparator.
+The Graphs button from the report lets you display the graphical structure comparator.
 With this tool, data contained in reports can be viewed and interpreted easily.

 Extracting the Network

-The Network extraction button from the report displays network extraction tool.
-This tool allows building a network from any structure depending on arcs frequency thresholds.
+The Network extraction button from the report displays the network extraction tool.
+This tool allows building a network from any structure depending on arc frequency thresholds.

 Saving the Values

-The Save Values button of the report allows saving into a file the numerical values of the target predicted by each network on its corresponding test set.
+The Save Values button of the report lets you save the numerical values of the target predicted by each network on its corresponding test set to a file.